PratikFagadiya/SmoothBottomNavigation-JetpackCompose/README.md

  <br />

 ## Getting Started 🚀
-To get started with the AnimatedSmoothBottomNavigation-JetpackCompose library.
+To get started with the SmoothBottomNavigation-JetpackCompose library.

 Add JitPack repository to your project's `settings.gradle` file.
 ```groovy